HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## What is it

-An XML External Entity attack is a type of attack against an application that parses XML input containing external entity references processed by a weakly configured XML parser.
-These external entities are defined by the attacker and they can lead to several side effects like data exfiltration, Server-Side Request Forgery (SSRF), denial of service or even, in very specific scenarios, Remote Code Execution (RCE).
+An XML External Entity attack is a type of attack against an application that parses XML input containing external entity references, processed by a weakly configured XML parser.
+These external entities are defined by the attacker, and they can lead to several side effects like data exfiltration, Server-Side Request Forgery (SSRF), denial of service or even, in very specific scenarios, Remote Code Execution (RCE).

 To understand the difference between a harmless entity and a dangerous one, compare these two examples: